 Pull up a chair, take a deep breath, and contemplate the future of history education.
 Will it have a clear and worthwhile purpose that people can understand, value, and support?
 Will it be useful to people’s lives?
 Will it still be around 25 years from now?
 If these are the kinds of questions that interest you, you’ve come to the right place.

-LATEST: “What Every History Teacher Needs to Know…But Isn’t Told.”
+LATEST: “Six Things Every History Teacher Needs to Know…But Isn’t Told.”
 Newest addition to the FFH Video series. click here

 RECENT: Recurring Dynamics of History sample teaching module: “Democracy is Fragile: It Has Repeatedly Fallen to Authoritarian Rulers.” click here.